Child Custody Enforcement

 Other custody rights might include the first right of refusal, where each parent is to let the other parent watch the children if a babysitter is needed, an injunction against drinking alcohol while in possession of the children, or from having overnight adults of the opposite sex spend the night when the children are there.

-If a parent is to notify the other parent of these decisions before they are made, if the parents are to agree on some of these decisions in advance, or if there are injunctions which should be respected, the violation of those obligations may lead to an enforcement of the order.
+If a parent is to notify the other parent of these decisions before they are made, if the parents are to agree on some of these decisions in advance, or if there are injunctions that should be respected, the violation of those obligations may lead to an enforcement of the order.

 The sanction with the sharpest teeth is, of course, contempt of court, which may include jail time.
 If a violation of an order leads to spending time behind bars, a parent may be more likely to follow the law of the order.